pramosiz/spring-restful-app/README.md

-Spring boot application with this tecnologies:
+(config-server branch) Spring boot application with this tecnologies:

 - PostgreSQL
 - Rest